synsense/sinabs/docs/source/dynapcnn_compatible_model.md

 -------------------------

 In order to monitor the spiking activity of a given layer, the corresponding layer has to be specified in the `monitor_layers` parameter.
+In most use cases, you will want to monitor the activity of the last layer of the model and so this parameter must be set to [-1].

 Once enabled, all the corresponding spikes will be found in the sequence of returned events from the chip.
 The `samna_output_buffer` accumulates all the events sent out by the chip, including those from the monitored layers.